 We want to know: which HBCU DJ delivers amazing mixes every single time?
 Is there an on-campus DJ that is responsible for hosting some of the best parties of your collegiate career?
 When you think about your freshman year memories, which DJ was on the 1s and 2s, helping you have the best night of your life?

 In last year’s competition, FAMU’s DJ Loosekid swept the polls with almost 25,000 votes.
 The year before, in 2014’s competition, UAPB’s DJ Bruce Bruce won by a record-setting 39% of all votes collected.
-This year’s winner tops the polls with the most votes ever – nearly 13,000!
+This year’s winner tops the polls with nearly 13,000 votes!
 The votes are in, here are the DJs representing HBCUs’ cream of the crop this year.

 4. DJ Trellz – Winston-Salem State University